Thales-Melo/C-Projects/SpotUFES/Readme.md

 - Sorting by QuickSort method <br />
 <br />

+**The following options were implemented:**<br />
+- Search for songs
+- List a song
+- Listen to a song
+- Create a playlis
+- List all playlists
+- List one playlist
+- Add a song in a playlist
+- Recommend playlist's similar songs

 <sub>*It's important to remember that this program was written by graduation students, so its not guaranteed 100% of otimization and 100% of correct use of every expected concepts*</sub>